makrai/notes/pierrejean18-embed-variability-naacl.md

   Neha Nayak, Gabor Angeli, and Christopher D. Manning.
 2016 Evaluating word embeddings using a representative suite of practical tasks 2016 1st Workshop on Evaluating Vector Space Representations for NLP, Berlin,
-* predict[ing] the stability of a word ... can also help ... refine a model (e.g. by removing selected semantic classes)
+* predict[ing] the stability of a word can also help refine a model (e.g. by removing selected semantic classes)
 * We
   * features that are intrinsic to a word, a corpus or a model:
-    POS, degree of polysemy, frequency ..., distribution of the contexts ..., position and environment of a vector in the semantic space
+    POS, degree of polysemy, frequency, distribution of the contexts, position and environment of a vector in the semantic space
-  * multilinear regression model ... predict up to 48% of the variance
+  * multilinear regression model predict up to 48% of the variance
     * with pairwise interactions
   * conducted on 3 different corpora with similar results